Lepton polarization dependent angular observables and the polarization asymmetries in the four-fold $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi) \ell^+\ell^-$ decay: Phenomenological Analysis

 \subsection{Polarization asymmetry observables}

-In this section, we show the asymmetry, the difference between the spin $+\tfrac{1}{2}$ and $-\tfrac{1}{2}$, for the observables defined in Eqs. (\ref{SLpolA}) - (\ref{SLpolangobs}).
+In this section, we show the asymmetry, the difference between the spin $+\tfrac{1}{2}$ and $-\tfrac{1}{2}$, for the observables defined in Eqs. (\ref{SLpolA})--(\ref{SLpolangobs}).
 The techniques for the extraction of these asymmetries are discussed in section (\ref{Polarizationasymmetriesobservables}).
-We also analyze NP impact in these and compare the results with their corresponding SM predictions.
+The expressions of these polarization asymmetries containing spin-dependent angular coefficients can be written in terms of helicity or transversity amplitudes, which encode the short-distance SM and NP Wilson coefficients (see for instance Eqs. (\ref{Hamp002})--(\ref{Hamp006})).
+To obtain the SM predictions of these asymmetries, we set the contributions of all NP WCs to zero, while in the other case, we also analyze NP impact on these asymmetries by taking different values of the NP WCs along with the SM WCs, and compare the results with their corresponding SM predictions.
 Specifically, we consider four representative NP scenarios, selected to be consistent with current experimental observations of the anomalies observed in rare \( b \)-hadron decays.
 The values of the associated WCs for each scenario are listed in TABLE~\ref{tab:bestfitWC}.
 For the NP predictions of these observables, we take the lower limit of the $1\sigma$ range.
 As in the SM case, the uncertainty bands shown in the plots reflect the propagation of uncertainties from hadronic FFs and other input parameters.